-- Before servicing, disconnect all electrical power to air handler. - When servicing controls, label all wires prior to disconnecting.
+- Before servicing, disconnect all electrical power to the indoor blower. - When servicing controls, label all wires prior to disconnecting.
 Reconnect wires correctly. - Verify proper operation after servicing. - These maintenance instructions are primarily intended to assist qualified technicians experienced in the proper maintenance and operation of this appliance. - Always reinstall the doors on the air handler after servicing or cleaning/changing the filters.
 Do not operate the air handler without all doors and covers in place. - Verify that the thermostat is properly installed and is not being affected by drafts or heat from lamps or other appliances. - To achieve the best performance and minimize equipment failure, it is recommended that a yearly maintenance checkup be performed.
 At a minimum, this check should include the following items:

-Air Filter(s)

-B6 Series Air Handlers are not supplied with a single air filter when shipped from the factory.
-It is recommended that the filter be cleaned or replaced monthly.
+Air Filter(s) - B6 Series Air Handlers are not supplied with a single air filter when shipped from the factory.
+It is recommended that the filter be cleaned or replaced every 4 to 6 months at a minimum.
 Newly built or recently renovated homes may require more frequent changing until the construction dust has minimized.
 Filter sizes shown in Table 2 are available at most local retailers.